OkelleyDevelopment/Nvim-Config/README.md

 ## Custom Snippets

 This is easily one of the coolest parts of this setup.
-Coc-snippets allows the user to have access to a wide range of code snippets (common ops in the langs).
+Coc-snippets allows the user to have access to a wide range of code snippets (common operations/setups in various languages).

 Check [this](https://github.com/neoclide/coc-snippets) link to learn more.